How to Get Pee Out of a Mattress

 Though removing the pee and stains from a mattress seems effortless, as highlighted above, frequent cleaning can be annoying and exhausting.
 So it's crucial to take the necessary precautions to prevent frequent urine accidents.

-Using a water-resistant mattress protector can help protect your mattress against urine accidents and accidental spills.
+Using a water-resistant mattress protector can help protect your mattress against urine accidents and accidental food spills.
 Also, remember to wash your bedding weekly to keep your mattress free of germs and parasites like dust mites and bed bugs for a night of quality sleep.
-More importantly, it would be best to bed and potty train your pets to avoid pet-related accidents.
+More importantly, it would be best to bed and potty train your pets to avoid pet-related stains.
 Also, consider getting expert help if your kid has a bed-wetting problem.

 Gabe is the newest member of The Sleep Shop team.
 If you like the design of The Sleep Shop, give Gabe a thumbs up.
 He’s a digital marketing and design guru and the brains behind the design and SEO of The Sleep Shop.
 He also won’t say no to testing a ton of mattresses either, and helps on almost every mattress review.